RyuuXS/Reforestation/README.md

-## Why do bears have hairy coats?
-Fur protection.
+## Why did Dracula lie in the wrong coffin?
+He made a grave mistake.